 Leadership and Cultural Immersion Gap Program

-Alzar Gap has secured funding to offer four $3,000 scholarships for four qualified candidates applying to our Patagonia Exchange Fall 2022, Patagonia Exchange Spring 2023, and Wild and Scenic Spring 2023 programs.
-In order to be considered, candidates must submit their full applications by May 1st, 2022, and respond to 2 prompts about their next steps after Alzar Gap.
-Apply for Alzar Gap Scholarship here!
+Each year, Alzar Gap offers four $3,000 scholarships for four qualified candidates applying to our programs.
+In order to be considered, candidates must submit their full applications by May 1st, and respond to 2 prompts about their next steps after Alzar Gap.
+Apply for Alzar Gap Scholarship here.

 You will find ample adventure in your journey from the glaciated peaks to the pristine rivers of Chilean Patagonia.
 Our team of highly-skilled instructors and local partners will guide you through multi-day backpacking, rafting, and whitewater kayaking experiences while you learn the skills to plan your own exciting adventures around the world.
 As you gain leadership experience, you can expect to shoulder more responsibility during these expeditions, learning to pick routes, set the daily itineraries and motivate your peers towards a common goal.